org-trello/org-trello/README.md

 - GNU Emacs 24.3.1 (x86_64-pc-linux-gnu, X toolkit, Xaw3d scroll bars) of 2013-04-14 on marid, modified by Debian (from 0.1.0)

 # Migration

+0.1.5 -> 0.1.6

+Org-trello does use more natural ways of dealing with checklist using checkboxes!

+cf. [natural org format (from 0.1.6 onwards)](#natural-org-format-from-016-onwards) for more details.

 0.1.1 -> 0.1.2:
 - From the version 0.1.1, some of the http requests will be asynchronous.